 The copper framework of the Statue of Liberty weighs 125 tons.

-The Citicorp Building in NYC could have fallen due to an engineering glitch, but it was caught in time by an engineering student at Princeton University.
+The Citicorp Building in NYC could have fallen due to an engineering glitch, but the danger was caught in time by an engineering student at Princeton University.

 The famous London Bridge was dismantled in London and reassembled in Arizona.